Loan options for people with bad credit

 - Have sufficent income to make payments on a new loan

-What you need to qualify for a bad credit loan
+What do I need to qualify for a bad credit loan?

 In South Africa there are only a few registered credit providers that specialize in bad credit loans and these are conveniently listed below to make your process of finding a suitable lender easier.
 In the meantime, it's important for you to know what to look for when comparing these lenders and how to avoid getting yourself into financial trouble.

-One of the first things that you need to look at when evaluating possible lenders is that they are registered with the National Credit Regulator (NCR).
+One of the first things that you need to look at when evaluating possible lenders is that they are registered with the National Credit Regulator.
 This ensures that they are compliant with the laws regulating credit providers and that they satisfy the government's requirements to trade.

-Once you've ensured that the credit provider is registered with the National Credit Regulator you can start looking at the interest rates offered and the features of their quick loans.
+Once you've ensured that the credit provider is registered with the NCR, you can start looking at the interest rates offered and the features of their loans.
 You can begin by comparing the offers made by the various lenders, including, how much they will lend, what their interest rates look like and if they charge additional fees.